Andy Todd (footballer, born 1979)

-Andrew Jonathan Todd (born 22 February 1979) is an English footballer who last played as a midfielder for Matlock Town.
+Andrew Jonathan Todd (born 22 February 1979) is an English retired footballer who played as a midfielder.

 Playing career

 Burton Albion

-He was part of the Burton Albion side under Nigel Clough that drew 0–0 against Manchester United in the F.A cup.
+He was a late substitute for the Burton Albion side under Nigel Clough that drew 0–0 against Manchester United in the third round of the 2005–06 FA Cup.

 Accrington Stanley

-He was signed by Accrington Stanley from Conference side Burton Albion in the summer of 2006 after impressing during a loan spell at the end of the 2005–06 season.
+Todd joined divisional rivals Accrington Stanley on loan in January 2006, scoring six goals in fourteen appearances as Stanley won the Conference National title.
+After impressing during his loan spell, he signed permanently in the summer in preparation for their first season in League Two.

 Rotherham United

 Todd was signed by Rotherham United on a two-year deal on 17 May 2007, after turning down a new deal from Accrington.
 He rejoined Accrington on a month's loan in January 2008.

 On 2 October 2008, he signed a three-month loan deal with one of his former clubs, Eastwood Town and made a great start scoring one and assisting in another goal in a 3–1 win over Nantwich Town.